 “Curling legend Watson dies,” Winnipeg Free Press, 30 July 1986, page 64.

 Ken Watson, Manitoba Sports Hall of Fame.

-We thank Nathan Kramer and Rick Wishart for providing additional information used here.
+We thank Nathan Kramer, Rick Wishart, and Rick Mutton for providing additional information used here.

 This page was prepared by Gordon Goldsborough.